abhisheksp/Calculator/README.md

 ##Steps to Build:

 1. Set present working directory to Project directory.
-2. Run the following command
+2. Run the following Method
 > ant